againxx/Notes/Vim/fugitive.md

 ## Git Index
 Git index is where you put changes that you want to be included in the next commit.
-You can open the index version of the current file by running any one of the following:
+You can open the index version of the current file by running first three commands of the following, and open index version of any other file with the last command.
 ```
 :Gedit
 :Gedit :0
 :Gedit :%
+:Gedit :path/to/file
 ```

 **Lifecycle of index file between two commits**